EmmanuelDemey/eslint-plugin-angular/docs/definedundefined.md

 You should use the angular.isUndefined or angular.isDefined methods instead of using the keyword undefined.
 We also check the use of !angular.isUndefined and !angular.isDefined (should prefer the reverse function)

+## Examples

+Examples with default configuration

+    /*eslint angular/definedundefined: 2*/

+    // valid
+    angular.isUndefined(value)

+    // valid
+    angular.isDefined(value)

+    // invalid
+    value === undefined // error: You should not use directly the "undefined" keyword.
+Prefer angular.isUndefined or angular.isDefined

+    // invalid
+    value !== undefined // error: You should not use directly the "undefined" keyword.
+Prefer angular.isUndefined or angular.isDefined

+    // invalid
+    !angular.isUndefined(value) // error: Instead of !angular.isUndefined, you can use the out-of-box angular.isDefined method

+    // invalid
+    !angular.isDefined(value) // error: Instead of !angular.isDefined, you can use the out-of-box angular.isUndefined method

 ## Links

 * [Rule source](../rules/definedundefined.js)